GregoryGost/version-tagger/README.md

 project does not provide any guarantees for the performance of the executable files, and also does not bear any responsibility for claims or damage caused.

-This repository contains references to all modules used and their licenses.
-They are collected in a [special license file](./dist/licenses.txt).
-Their authors are (or are not) responsible for the quality and stability of the operation of these modules.
+This application uses external modules.
+The authors of these modules are (or are not) responsible for the quality and stability of their work.
+See the licenses of these modules.
+External modules are listed in the dependencies file of the package.json.

 ## About